 I first picked up a guitar in 1995 and would go on to work in music full-time from 2000 to 2008, mainly as a bass guitarist.
-I ‘retired’ from music entirely in November 2009.
+I retired from music in late 2009.

 Following on from some bands which played in school assemblies and the like, my first proper band was Kaned & Unable, a nu-metal band which existed from 1999-2004.
 Kaned & Unable was an extremely young band (I was the oldest member, 18 when we formed) of which big things were expected.
 We produced multiple EPs – including one produced by Glenn Matlock of the Sex Pistols and funded by Paul Adam (ex-Polydor boss of Popstars series 1 fame) – and toured with some of the biggest bands of the time.

 I next joined The Heys, an indie band I played with from 2004-2006.
 The Heys were fronted by an extremely talented singer/songwriter named Tom Flynn, and first broke through when ex-Creation Records boss Alan McGhee (famous for discovering Oasis) played the band during a guest DJ appearance on Radio 1.
 The Heys would go on to release their first single, Pressure, in 2004, and their eponymous debut album later that year.